Miguel Buiza Fernández-Palacios: Civil war

 Shortly thereafter, on 5 March 1939, Spanish Republican Army Colonel Segismundo Casado launched an anticommunist coup and proclaimed a National Defence Council (Consejo Nacional de Defensa) in order to seek an armistice with the rebels and end the fratricidal war, a measure that Miguel Buiza favored.
 On the same day, the Nationalist Air Force bombed the harbour of Cartagena, the main base of the Republican Navy, sinking the destroyer Sanchez Barcaiztegui.
 Following the bombing and the unrest in the city, where a rebellion was under way between adversaries and supporters of the continuation of the civil war, Miguel Buiza decided to evacuate the seaworthy units of the Republican fleet.
 As soon as night fell, at least three cruisers, eight destroyers and two submarines left Cartagena harbor, speeding for the high seas.

-The fleet took an eastward course, led by Miguel Buiza abord the cruiser Miguel de Cervantes, and reached Algerian waters.
+The fleet took an eastward course, led by Miguel Buiza aboard the cruiser Miguel de Cervantes, and reached Algerian waters.
 Off Oran, Buiza asked for permission to anchor, but the naval authorities of French Algeria would not allow him to lead the Spanish Republican ships into their main base.
 They directed him to Bizerte in the French protectorate of Tunisia, where the fleet arrived on 7 March.
 Not long after anchoring, the fleet was impounded by the French authorities.
 Except for a few crewmen who were put on guard duty on the ships, the Spanish Republican seamen and their officers were interned in a concentration camp at Meheri Zabbens, near Meknassy, in an abandoned phosphate mine.
 Miguel Buiza refused any special treatment and asked to be interned together with the other sailors.